burlinson/AI/aboutme.md

 Eventually the dust settles and the technology revolution becomes the norm.
 We expect the benefits to be available however and whenever we need them.

-In the intial phases, there a worries about job losses.
-Then new jobs are created that we could not have imagined.
-There's more to be done to make sure consumers and business' have there benefits however and whenever they need them.
+In the intial phases there are concerns that society is loosing 'something'.

+Then come the worries about job losses.

-AI is likley no different.
+AI is likley no different from the technology transformations we have seen before.

-The AI transformation we are living through now will soon be embedded into our lifes and we will not be able to imagine how we got by without it.
+The AI transformation we are living through now will soon be embedded into our lifes and we will not be able to imagine how we got by without AI.

-#EmbraceTheChange
+New jobs will be created that we could not have imagined.

+The world will be a better place.

+**#EmbraceTheChange**